Solid Waste Management Grants in Tennessee

-- Download the 2018 Solid Waste Management Application Guide.
+- Download the 2021 Solid Waste Management Application Guide

-- Applications for this program are accepted annually through your local RD office from Oct.
+- Applications for this program are accepted annually through your local RD office or https://www.grants.gov/ from Oct.
 1 – Dec.
 31.

-- Program resources (includes forms needed, guidance, certifications, etc.).
+- Program resources and eForms can be found online (includes forms needed, guidance, certifications, etc.).

 Who can answer questions?

 Contact the solid waste grant manager in the RD National Office at (352) 363-0550

 - Code of Federal Regulations 7 CFR 1775

 - Section 310B of the Consolidated Farm and Rural Development Act

 This program helps small communities and utilities better manage solid waste disposal.

 NOTE: Program details may change over time.
 Before you begin an application, please confirm you have the most current information by consulting the Application Guide at "How do we get started?"
 AND the regulation listed in the section above titled "What governs this program?"
 Questions may be directed to the grant manager at the section above the titled "Who can answer questions?"